 A Keogh plan must be filed before the end of the tax year or when you’d like to receive the deduction.
 Since Keogh plans require extensive paperwork, you should enlist the help of a certified public accountant.
 You’ll need to file IRS Form 5500 each year to qualify for the Keogh plan.

 A traditional IRA is a retirement savings account that has tax advantages.
 It may minimize your tax bill because when you make a contribution, it reduces your taxable income for the year.
-Investments are tax-deferred, meaning you invest pretax dollars and nothing is taxed until you withdraw it.
+Investments are tax-deferred, meaning you may invest pretax dollars (if eligible) and nothing is taxed until you withdraw it.
 You must wait until you’re 59.5 years old to make withdrawals.
 Otherwise, you must pay a 10 percent distribution penalty and the money will be taxed as ordinary income.
 One exception to this rule is that you can withdraw up to $10,000 for a home purchase with no penalty.

 You must have taxable income to contribute to a traditional IRA, but there are no longer age restrictions (before Jan.
 1, 2020, individuals over the age of 70.5 could not contribute).
-According to the IRS, the IRA contribution limit for 2024 is $7,000.
+According to the IRS, the IRA contribution limit for 2025 is $7,000.
 If you’re over the age of 50, you can contribute an additional $1,000, for a maximum contribution of $8,000.

 A traditional IRA makes more sense than a Roth IRA if you expect to have less income in retirement than you do today.
 With a traditional IRA, your yearly contributions reduce your taxable income, which can lower your tax bill during your high-earning years.
 You do have to pay taxes on IRA retirement distributions.